gustin/opaque/README.md

 ## OPRF

-OPAQUE interleaves an oblivious pseudorandom function, an oblivious pseudo-random protocol (OPRF) and a key-exchange protocol.
+OPAQUE interleaves an oblivious pseudorandom function (OPRF) and a key-exchange protocol.

 An (OPRF)[https://tools.ietf.org/html/draft-irtf-cfrg-voprf-02] is a way for two parties to take part in a computation in which one party provides the input